 A Father's Role in Guiding His Son to Authentic Manhood (Robert Lewis)

 Here's the idea: The medieval custom of knighthood offers a unique approach to shaping a boy into a strong, godly man.
 Boys went through a rigorous, years-long process of clearly defined objectives, goals, and ceremonies―with the hope of achieving knighthood.

 Along the way, they acquired a masculine vision, an uncompromising code of conduct, and a noble cause in which to invest their lives.
 I'll do a disservice to you, the reader of this blog, and my own son, if I don't read this book soon.

 Ryan Sanders is the Director of Outreach at Manhood Journey.
-Ryan is married to Tonia and they have two daughters and one son.
-He lives in Reston, Virginia, serves at McLean Bible Church as a regional leader and is a diehard Washington Redskins fan.
+Ryan is married to Tonia and they have three children.
+He serves at McLean Bible Church as a City Pastor and lives in Washington, D.C.
 Learn more about Ryan here and find him on Twitter @RyanSanders.